fateh491989/fateh491989/README.md

 ### Hi there 👋
-I am **Fateh Singh**, mobile app developer.
+I am **Fateh Singh**, mobile app developer & CEO of appcarpenter.com.
 I have experience of 5 years as a flutter developer.
-I build mobile applications for college students, startups, and companies.
+I build mobile applications for startups, and enterprises.

-- 🔭 I’m currently working on my final year project.
-- 🌱 I’m currently learning flutter automatic testing and dev tools for debugging.
-- 🤔 I’m looking for help with creating UI for apps.